 Changing the flows of capital is key to transforming our food system.
 Investors play an important role in getting new ideas off the ground and supporting ecosystem development.
-Here is a list of the top Food and Ag investors working in the Nordics.
-If you are a startup, this is a great way to get to know their investment thesis and focus areas before you pitch them.
+If you are a startup, ;istening to interviews with VCs you’re targeting to fundraise from is a great way to get to know their investment thesis and focus areas before you pitch them.

 Re:food is part of Gullspång Invest, a Swedish family office that operates with an evergreen structure.
 This means that they can invest for the long term without posing time constraints.
 Located in Stockholm and San Francisco, Re:Food invested early in some of the most successful food companies that have come out of the Nordics so far like Oatly and Nick’s.
 The firm focuses on investing across four themes: alternative proteins & fats, regenerative farming, sustainable supply chains, and healthy diets.
 In this episode, Re:Food’s Co-Founder Gustaf Brandberg shares the company’s investment thesis, background, and vision for the future food system.